zelphir/next-transpile-modules/README.md

 # Next.js + Transpile `node_modules`

-Transpile untranspiled modules from `node_modules`.
+Transpile untranspiled modules from `node_modules` using the Next.js Babel configuration.
 Makes it easy to have local libraries and keep a slick, manageable dev experience.

 ## Compatibility table